MrPsycho5/personal-website/source/_posts/tinc-centralized-interconnection.md

 scp <user>@<NodeB>:/etc/tinc/PsychoVPN/hosts/NodeB /etc/tinc/PsychoVPN/hosts/NodeB
 ```

-You can also just copy the contexct of `hosts` folder from desired Node, saving you the hassle of double authentication:
+You can also just copy the content of `hosts` folder from a different node, saving you the hassle of double authentication:

 ```
 scp <user>@<NodeA>:/etc/tinc/PsychoVPN/hosts/* /etc/tinc/PsychoVPN/hosts/